ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 ## unbin {#unbinstr}

 Interprets each pair of binary digits (in the argument) as a number and converts it to the byte represented by the number.
-The return value is a binary string (BLOB).
 The functions performs the opposite operation of [bin](#bin).

 **Syntax**